-From hybrids to full-electric, Work Truck reached out to various automakers to create a gallery of up-and-coming trucks and hybrid cargo vans to keep on your work truck fleet radar.
+From hybrids to full-electric, Work Truck reached out to various automakers to create a gallery of up-and-coming trucks, hybrid cargo vans, and electric commercial vehicles to keep on your work truck fleet radar.

 Take a look at just a few of the options available as of press time: